 The claim counts, indemnity payments, and expense ratio information are required at the defendant level in order to project the defendant's ground-up aggregate liabilities.
-Details regarding negotiated settlement agreements and pending coverage disputes are useful in determining whether an insured defendant should be included in the sample group (with or without adjustments to reflect the uncertainty presented by pending coverage disputes) or if case reserves established by the claim department reflecting agreements/disputes should be relied upon instead.
-Of course, case reserve estimates should be relied upon only if the reserve contemplates future claim reporting to an ultimate basis, which could happen if the insurer's policy limits are exhausted.
+Details regarding negotiated settlement agreements and pending coverage disputes are useful in determining whether an insured defendant should be included in the sample group (with or without adjustments to reflect uncertainty presented by pending coverage disputes) or if case reserves established by the claim department reflecting agreements/disputes should be relied upon instead.

-Several potential sources for the required data exist, including the claims department of the insurance company, annual reports of the various defendants, insurance company attorneys, and court documents.
+Several potential sources for the required data exist, including: the claims department of the insurance company, annual reports of the various defendants, insurance company attorneys, and court documents.
 While some of the required data is relatively easy to obtain, certain information is difficult to get directly.
 Data for some potential candidates may not be available at all.
 It may be necessary to estimate missing information and test the sensitivity of the model results to alternative assumptions, or leave some insureds out of the sample group entirely.
-Ultimately, the decision to include an insured should be based on whether inclusion of that insured will help make the sample group representative and whether there is enough data on that insured for use in the model.
+Ultimately, the decision to include each insured needs to be based on whether inclusion of that insured will help make the sample group representative and whether there is enough data on that insured for use in the model.

-The policy information (attachment point, company's percentage share in the layer, and limit of liability) on a first dollar of loss (ground-up) basis may be difficult to collect.
+The policy information (attachment point, company's percentage share in the layer, and aggregate limit of liability) on a first dollar of loss (ground-up) basis may be difficult to collect.
 This data should be readily available from the policy files for primary companies.
 For excess writers and reinsurers, however, this information can be particularly difficult to obtain.
 For assumed reinsurance business, additional information is required on the ceding company's policies in order to identify the ground-up loss required to penetrate the reinsurer's layer.
 In other words, we need to restate the reinsurer's limit, percentage share, and attachment point relative to the first dollar of loss in order to determine when the policy is expected to be hit by the aggregate asbestos claims generated by the model.

-Adjust the Policy Exposure Data
+Adjust the Sample Group Data